Geometry of Pseudodifferential algebra bundles and Fourier Integral Operators: Automorphisms of pseudodifferential operators

 \end{proposition}

 \begin{proof} The operator $B$ in \eqref{Duistermaat-Singer.2} is microlocally a pseudodifferential operator away from the zero sections in each factor of the product.
-The second part of \eqref{11.11.2009.3} corresponds to elliptic regularity in this region, meaning that the wavefront set of a solution $F$ to $BF=0$ can only have wavefront set where $B$ is non-elliptic, i.e.\ outside its characteristic variety.
+The second part of \eqref{11.11.2009.3} corresponds to elliptic regularity in this region, meaning that the wavefront set of a solution $F$ to $BF=0$ is contained in the characteristic variety.
 So, it is actually the first part of \eqref{Duistermaat-Singer.3} that is not quite obvious.
 Fortunately we are able to choose either $A$ or $A'$ to be a differential operator, say of order $2$ since we know that such a globally elliptic operator, with positive diagonal symbol, does exist, indeed by adding large positive constant to it we can assume it is invertible.
 The corresponding transformed operator will not in general be differential but must be invertible, with inverse of order $-2$ and hence must be elliptic.
 It follows not only that the corresponding $B$ in \eqref{Duistermaat-Singer.3} is microlocally a pseudodifferential operator of order $2$ away from the zero section of $T^*M_2,$ and \emph{is} a pseudodifferential operator near the zero section of $T^*M_1$ but also that it is elliptic near the zero section of $T^*M_1.$ So the second half of the first part of \eqref{Duistermaat-Singer.3} again follows by (microlocal) elliptic regularity.
 Reversing the roles of $M_1$ and $M_2$ the same argument applies to give microlocality near the zero section of $T^*M_2.$ \end{proof}

 Note in particular that the disjointness of the wavefront set of the kernel from the zero section in either factor implies that if $A\in\Psi^{-\infty}(M_1;V_1)$ is a smoothing operator, or $A'\in\Psi^{-\infty}(M_2;V_2),$ then separately